DataDog/terraform-provider-datadog/docs/resources/downtime.md

 ### Optional

+- **active_child_id** (Number) The id corresponding to the downtime object definition of the active child for the original parent recurring downtime.
+This field will only exist on recurring downtimes.
 - **end** (Number) Optionally specify an end date when this downtime should expire
 - **end_date** (String) String representing date and time to end the downtime in RFC3339 format.
 - **message** (String) An optional message to provide when creating the downtime, can include notification handles